c9/docs.c9.io/src/ide-components/console.md

-Author: Daniela Gavidia

 # The Console

 The console is at the bottom of the IDE.
-It's where you can enter command line input, view output from your program, and manipulate your projects between your code repositories.
+It's where you can enter command line input, view output from your program, and push and pull your files between your code repositories.

+Note: The console is different than [the terminal](./terminal.html) in several ways, primarily that it can't run a full set of Unix commands.

-### Available Commands
+## Available Commands

 You can use many common Unix commands, such as `ls` and `mkdir`, in the console space.
 To preview the full list of basic commands in the console, you can type `help` and press Enter.
 For every command, a description is provided: